English Language Intensive Courses for Overseas Students (ELICOS)

 General English (GE)

-Our General English courses will help you develop the four core skills of listening, speaking, reading and writing.
-The General English courses range from Elementary to Intermediate levels and the courses focus on:
+Our General English course will help you develop the four core skills of listening, speaking, reading and writing focusing on:

 - Building fluency and accuracy in spoken English